 Supporting my child taking their medication

 The first thing you can do to encourage your child to take their medication, if you also have HIV, is to lead by example and take yours in an open way with your child.
-We know that when parents have a problem taking medication often their child will too.
-When your child is small, make taking medication part of their routine – you shower, get dressed, brush your teeth, take your medication.
-Make it normal.
+We know that when parents have a problem taking their own medication their child often will too.
+When your child is small, make taking medication part of the daily routine – you shower, get dressed, brush your teeth, take your medication.
+This helps to normalise HIV, and get into a good routine for life.

 Tips on how to support your child

-One of the most important things to remember about your child living with HIV is they will need to know it is not just them, so if possible, get your child to meet other HIV positive children.
+One of the most important things to remember about your child living with HIV is they will need to know it is not just them, so if possible, get your child to meet other children living with HIV.
 This can happen at HIV support groups, by attending a support camp or through meeting other children at their clinic, and they have the chance to see other children also taking medication.